aagusdemarco/shelby-bot/README.md

 The primary purpose of this project is to scrape quotes from a specific website, store them in a database, and automatically tweet them at specified intervals using a scheduled job.
 The bot is configured to tweet at 8:00 AM and 4:00 PM GMT-3 every day.

+Simple yet powerful, this automation tool combines web scraping, data management, and social media automation in a compact project.
+It demonstrates how different programming languages and tools can work together to create a cohesive and automated solution for posting content on social media.

 ## Project Structure

 ### `index.js`